rvanmaanen/rvanmaanen.github.io/_posts/2018-07-18-Python-on-Azure-Functions.md

 1. When you re-open the " \_\_init\_\_.py" file, you should get the error "Unable to import 'azure.functions'".
 This is correct, as that module isn't available yet.

 # Fixing your missing modules - update:
 1. You probably want to adjust the requirements.txt and get rid of the whole "-e git+https://github...." line and replace it with "azure-functions".
 That just downloads the latest azure-functions module, without any GIT clone, manual compiling or necessity for Visual C++ 14.0.
 It's a whole lot faster too.
-No idea why this isn't the default configuration when creating a new Function App from the
+No idea why this isn't the default configuration when creating a new Function App with the Azure Function Core Tools.
 1. Run `pip install -r .\requirements.txt` from the Python terminal and you're good to go.

 # Fixing your missing modules - the original: